jadilorenzo/obsidian/Story/Story.md

 His hands caught the corner of the carriage and slammed him into the back of the carriage.
 He recovered from the impact within moments.

 That’s one benefit of being 5 years old in a military “orphanage.”
 You learn to get back up quickly.
 Your life depended on it.

-# Other
-Fights like this were everywhere.
-Even in Novar, the capital of the most prosperous and peaceful region west of the war zone, the clustered streets had to be inundated with military-grade surveillance drones to keep the diverse visitors from murdering each other.

-During Novar’s annual festival, things reached a feverish mayhem.
-Foreigners and miscreants invaded the city.

-When the tournament started, everyone was there.
-The whole city poured its inhabitants and the mass of its security force into the Novar stadium — The Fate.
-It was massive, taking up tens of thousands of square meters.
-The branding was intense: the words “The Fate” were inscribed over every arch and painted in giant red diagonal letters across every wall.
-For the contenders, it may well have read, “YOUR Fate.”

-These weren’t slave fights or battles to the death; this event was decent.
-Contestants entered willingly, drawn by Governor Marcus Kane’s generous rewards and a chance at fame.

-What’s more, this event was fair.
-Beyond the stringent rules and regulations, Governor Kane provided armor

-Governor Marcus Kane ensured a level playing field by providing high-grade armor, even to those who lacked it, that neutralized the deadly edges of magnetic blades by converting their energy into concussive electrocution.
-Weapons, however, were not supplied—contestants had to bring their own, whether it was a sword, quarterstaff, or mace.

-Traffic into Novar leading up to the third and final day of The Fate’s tournament was intense.
-But, as the third day approached, a noticeable shift occurred.
-The frenetic pace of the city began to slow, though the lightning hover trains from their different origins never paused.
-They never stopped — bar bombing.

-The days of unified nations were long gone, replaced by a patchwork of large city-states and powerful corporations that governed their territories like feudal kingdoms.
-Novar wasn't just a city—it was a fortress-state, with Governor Marcus Kane ruling more like a medieval monarch than a modern leader.
-Information was currency, loyalty was bought, and trust was a luxury few could afford.